mercadona/postoffice_django/README.rst

 Prerequisites
 -------------
-To can run the application, you must have
+To be able to run the application, you must have

 - django
 - requests

-Obviously, you need a properly django project run and up
+Obviously, you need a django project up and running

 Installing postoffice_django
 ----------------------------
-To can install our application, you can run:
+At the moment there are two ways to install the app:

 .. code-block:: bash